Policies for UW Bothell Faculty and Staff Leading Study Abroad Programs

 Many UW Bothell faculty are incorporating global learning into their classrooms.
 Teaching a course for UW students abroad is a way to deepen the international experience for both program leaders and students.

-Left: UW Bothell students on an Exploration Seminar to Zambia.
+Above: UW Bothell students, led by Nursing and Health Studies Professor Mabel Ezeonwu, in Guatemala.
 Check out the Featured Programs page to learn about other study abroad programs led by UW Bothell faculty and staff.

-Program budgets must be set up such that program director salaries are either covered by tuition or built into the program fee.
+- Program budgets must be set up such that program director salaries are either covered by departmental funds or built into the program fee.

 - All UW travelers must be covered by international insurance that provides security and natural disaster evacuation services in addition to medical evacuation and travel assistance services during time abroad.
 UW faculty and staff are covered by OnCall International.
 Students must purchase coverage through the UW Study Abroad office.

 To create a new study abroad program, start with the following questions: